jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Aeolian, the natural minor scale, is the minor reference mode.

-Each of the other modes differs from Ionian or Aeolian by only a single tone, which creates the mode's unique sound and feel.
+Each of the other modes differs from Ionian or Aeolian by only a single interval (except the dissonant Locrian, which flattens every Ionian interval *but* one).
+This single interval difference creates the mode's unique sound and feel.

 We can focus on these small differences to summarize the mode in our mind.
 For example,